-Classroom Style.
-In this style, training tables and chairs are set up in rows facing the front of the room where the speaker will be presenting.
-This layout is ideal for training sessions that need to house a large number of people for lecture-based learning.
-Be sure to space rows of tables about 3 feet apart from each other.
-Not only will this allow for a comfortable traffic flow when the class is dismissed, but fire code requires that walkways be at least 3 feet wide for safety purposes in an emergency situation.
-NBF Commercial Interiors Support Division Manager Amy Buck-Conrad recommends incorporating a center aisle rather than two side aisles.
+NBF Commercial Interiors Support Division Manager Amy Buck-Conrad recommends incorporating a center aisle rather than 2 side aisles.
 This allows for a large aisle and helps to save space in a small training room.
 Amy also recommends leaving at least 5 feet of space in the front of the room so that the presenter has plenty of room to work in.

-Conference Style.
-The second most common type of training room layout is the conference style, which can be in a circular, square or rectangular arrangement.
-In this arrangement, all training session participants are facing the open center of the “circle”.
-While the classroom style arrangement is best for lecture-based classes, the conference style works better for classes that are highly based on group discussion.
-The collaborative design allows participants to see and hear one another easily, making the flow of conversation more effortless.
+The other common type of training room layout is the conference style, which can be circular, square, or rectangular.
+In this arrangement, all training session participants face the space’s open center.
+While the classroom style arrangement is best for lecture-based classes, the conference style works better for classes that emphasize group discussion.
+The collaborative design allows participants to see and hear one another easily, making the flow of conversation effortless.

 Of course, if your training room uses a mixture of lectures and group discussions, you can still get the best of both worlds.
 Mobile and modular training room chairs and tables make rearranging your space in either of these configurations a breeze!
 Nesting furniture is even easier to work with since it allows you to move multiple tables and chairs together at one time.